Skip to main content

 The same could be said of Soviet rule: churches existed, people prayed, the Patriarchate survived.
 But which of the pious faithful would accept that as an honest account of the era of the New Martyrs?
 The same logic applies here.

-The Church venerates thousands of Neomartyrs who suffered and died under Ottoman oppression: forced conversions, executions for refusing Islam, the devshirme, the jizya.
-Calling their persecutors “responsible for security” is erasure of this oppression for political expediency.
+The Church venerates Neomartyrs who suffered and died under Ottoman oppression amid forced conversions, executions for confessing Christ, the devshirme, and the jizya.
+Calling the Ottoman order one in which Muslims were “responsible for security” and “the preservation of Christian shrines” obscures this oppression for political expediency.

 The interview resurfaced in April 2021, when the Biden administration formally recognized the Armenian Genocide, drawing renewed attention to Kirill’s description of Ottoman rule as functional coexistence.